 - oral antibiotics for infections like bacterial pneumonia

-- antivirals, such as Tamiflu, to reduce the length or severity of a virus
+- antivirals, such as oseltamivir (Tamiflu), to reduce the duration or severity of a viral infection

 - cough suppressants for a prolonged cough